 - Also comes with a night light that can be turned off

-Occasionally, what appears to be an ionic air cleaner is actually an ozone generator.
-Examine the facts carefully to ensure you are not acquiring one of these.
-While makers claim they can be extremely successful in removing pollutants from the air, such as lingering cigarette smoke, they will not improve your air and are unsafe to have around.
+What appears to be an ionic air cleaner is an ozone generator.
+Examine the facts to ensure you are not acquiring one of these.
+While makers claim they can remove pollutants, like cigarette smoke, they will not improve your air and are unsafe to have around.

-Ozone can irritate the lungs and airways, and people who already suffer from emphysema, asthma, or other respiratory disorders may notice their symptoms intensify as a result of exposure.
+Ozone generators create ozone, derivative of oxygen and contains three oxygen atoms per molecule.
+It can irritate lungs and airways, and people who already suffer from emphysema, asthma, or other respiratory disorders may notice their symptoms intensify due to exposure.

 Ionic purifiers have this entire science behind them that might sound confusing to some, but that’s not the case with HEPA filters, as they are considerably more practical.
-When it comes down to it, HEPA filters are just what they sound like: a High Efficiency Particulate Air filter.
+HEPA stands for High Efficiency Particulate Air filter.

 Air purifiers operate primarily by cleaning the air, which could be contaminated with toxins, allergens, and pollutants.
 They operate in a different manner than filters.

 The precise particles eliminated by an air purifier are ultimately determined by the purifier in question, as not all models operate with similar efficiency.
-Certain models include filters to catch particles as air passes through the system, with other models being focused on neutralizing airborne particles and doesn’t filter them first.
+Certain models include filters to catch particles as air passes through the system.
+Other models are focused on neutralizing airborne particles and don’t filter them first.

 Are Air Purifiers Worth It?

 Yes, provided you understand the limitations.
-They won’t purify every little thing that can contaminate the air, but they do a pretty good job against allergens, mold, smoke, and indoor toxins (from personal care to cleaning products).
+They won’t purify every little thing that can contaminate the air, but they do a pretty good job against allergens, mold, smoke, and indoor toxins.

 Do Air Purifiers Help with Covid?